RohanNero/UnoRe-RWA/NOTES.md

 3. What if Uno Re wants to withdrawal the STBT and burn it for the initial stablecoin deposit?

 - should Uno always be allowed to withdraw?
 Or should they only be allowed if they have the xUNO amount that was minted.

+### Additional

+changing withdrawal slippage caluclation to

+1. multiply by .99, which is 99 followed by 16 zeros
+2. divie by 1e18 if stable is dai OR divide by 1e30 if stable is usdc or usdt